Limitations of Randomization Tests in Finite Samples: One-sample tests on a continuous support

 \section{One-sample tests on a continuous support}

 In this section, we suppose $X_i$ is drawn i.i.d. from $P$ supported on the real line.
-In what follows, we first consider groups of linear transformations, and explicitly characterize the set of all null hypotheses that are invariant to any such group.
-We then consider arbitrary groups, and develop and apply a necessary condition for a null hypothesis to satisfy the randomization hypothesis.
+We first characterize all null hypotheses that are invariant to linear group actions.
+We then consider arbitrary groups and develop a necessary condition for a null hypothesis to satisfy the randomization hypothesis.